The Retail Problem That Sparked Zenline

 Thanks to many, many, many 5am nights, and a lot of AI usage, we were able to build our first version within four weeks and went live.

-And maybe the most telling moment came right at the start
+The most telling moment came right at the start